expo/router/docs/docs/features/routes.md

     profile.js # Matches /profile (conflict)
 ```

-Expo router will assert when there are route collisions.
+Expo Router will assert when there are route collisions.

 The name 'Fragment' route is a nod to [React Fragments](https://reactjs.org/docs/fragments.html) (`<>{...}</>`) which wrap components without adding any additional views to the hierarchy.